 - With layout view selected, click the Contents pane, right-click a layer that contains a chart, and click Open .

-- With the chart view open, on the ribbon, under Chart, click the Format tab.
+- With the chart view open, on the ribbon, click the Chart tab.
 In the Current Selection group, choose the chart element to format.